lunduniversity/introprog-scalalib/docs/index.md

 //> using scala 3
 //> using lib "se.lth.cs::introprog:1.4.0"
 ```
-You can choose a specific Scala 3 version of at least 3.3.3, for example: `3.4.2`
+You can choose the latest stable Scala version, or any version from at least 3.3.3 LTS, which this library is compiled against.

 You run your code with `scala-cli run .` (note the ending dot, meaning "this dir")